How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 The Investment Rules for Land Banking

 Each land-banking scheme will usually have its own investment rules elaborating the rights of the buyers and the sellers, the contract periods of the options as well as exit clauses to protect the rights of both parties.
 The general idea with these schemes is very similar to off-plan investing – buy today at an understated/undervalued price with the prospect of making significant returns at maturity of the project.
-Similar to off-plan schemes, they are often sold on concept unlike actual subdivision schemes so that the investor is basically pooling their funds with other investors to acquire a larger parcel, as if on the basis of shares and not necessarily with the rights that attach to actually owning the property.
+Similar to off-plan schemes, they are often sold on concept, unlike actual subdivision schemes, so that the investor is basically pooling their funds with other investors to acquire a larger parcel, as if based on shares and not necessarily with the rights that attach to actually owning the property.

 Investor Expectations